DanielTeruel/ad-migration-azure/05-troubleshooting/README.md

 2.  **Explicit over Implicit (Networking):** App Service to SQL VM connectivity frequently fails when relying on default drivers.
 Explicitly defining protocols (`tcp:`) and wrapping passwords with special characters (e.g., `!!`) in single quotes in Key Vault are "small" details that prevent hours of debugging.
 3.  **Stateful Resource Lifecycle:** Resources like Key Vault and Backup Policies have a "life after death" (Soft-delete/Auto-generated defaults).
 IaC logic must account for purging or importing these existing entities to avoid `ConflictError` during redeployments.
 4.  **API Resilience:** Never trust "Export Template" API versions blindly.
 Always validate against the [Azure Resource Reference](https://learn.microsoft.com/en-us/azure/templates/) to ensure compatibility with the target region (e.g., `francecentral`).

----
-> *Note: This log is a living document used to build a robust Internal Knowledge Base (IKB) for Cloud Operations and DevOps teams.*